-- Provide a safe environment for girls to learn, play and create
+- Providing a safe environment for girls to learn, play and create

-- Deliver low-cost technology access to aid basic learning and support girls to remain in education
+- Delivering low-cost technology access to aid basic learning and support girls to remain in education

-- Teach girls valuable online coding and digital skills
+- Teaching girls valuable online coding and digital skills

-- Empower girls through mentoring and role models, critical thinking and leadership in their communities
+- Empowering girls through mentoring and role models, critical thinking and leadership in their communities

 What have we done so far?